 - Have a conversation about school with your child

-Let them ask questions, put their minds at ease.
+Let them ask questions, and put their minds at ease.
 Share your own happy stories about things you loved about school.“Tell them about your favorite teacher, the class you looked forward to and even the class you didn’t care for.

 Also, remind your kids they don’t have to be perfect at everything,” Josh says.
 “It’s okay to ask for help – that’s what the teachers are there for.”